tlverse/tlverse-handbook/10-tmle3mediate.md

-In particular, the natural indirect effect (NIE) measures the effect of the treatment $A \in \{0, 1\}$ on the outcome $Y$ through the mediators $Z$, while the natural direct effect (NDE) measures the effect of the treatment on the outcome _through all other paths_.
+In particular, the natural indirect effect (NIE) measures the effect of the treatment $A \in \{0, 1\}$ on the outcome $Y$ through the mediators $Z$, while the natural direct effect (NDE) measures the effect of the treatment on the outcome _through all other pathways_.
 Identification of the natural direct and indirect effects requires the following non-testable causal assumptions.
-Note that the standard assumptions of consistency and no interference (i.e., SUTVA [@rubin1978bayesian; @rubin1980randomization]) hold owing to the fact that (1) the SCM we consider is restricted so as to give rise only to independent and identically distributed units; and (2) consistency is an implied property of the SCM, as counterfactuals are derived quantities (as opposed to primitive quantities in the potential outcomes framework). @pearl2010brief provides an illuminating discussion on this latter point.
+Note that the standard assumptions of consistency and no interference (i.e., SUTVA [@rubin1978bayesian; @rubin1980randomization]) hold owing to the fact that (1) the SCM we consider is restricted so as to give rise only to independent and identically distributed (iid) units; and (2) consistency is an implied property of the SCM, as counterfactuals are derived quantities (as opposed to primitive quantities in the potential outcomes framework); @pearl2010brief provides an illuminating discussion on this latter point.

 ::: {.definition name="Exchangeability"}